vasyl-nadtochii/Cucina/README.md

 All main functional is realized in **OrderPageFragment** and **UserMenusFragment**.

 **OrderPageFragment** contains *ListView*, which in turn contains *ViewPager* in its each item.
 All dishes are divided into categories, so each *ListView* item represents each category, and each *ViewPager* item represents each dish.
-There are 3 buttons in *ViewPager*: item to add 1 dish, to remove 1 dish, to see the information about the dish.
+There are 3 buttons in *ViewPager* item: to add 1 dish, to remove 1 dish, to see the information about the dish.
 Also, there are 2 *TextViews* with the amount of ordered dish and dishes' price.

 **OrderPageFragment** also used in **OrderFragment** in **OrderActivity**, if it's launched from **CafeActvity**.
 Its functional is the same, excepting the moment, that it doesn't use **OrderFragment** *ArrayList\<OrderDish\>* and directy adds dishes to the **OrderActivity** *Order* order.